AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 Some things you'll note if you start to play with the numbers is that the corners of the screen are obscured.
 This is because the real screen we're using has rounded corners.
 The shrouded portions are roughly equivalent to the real screen.
 Another thing to note is that the last time the pixel is updated is what's going to be drawn.
 So if you want to draw text over a textbox, the box needs to be drawn first or the box will overwrite the text.

-Next, we'll add some ground to stand on
+Next, we'll add some ground to stand on.

 Before the function drawing the sprite, add the following line: `drawLine(0, 184, TFT_WIDTH, 184, c555, 0);`
 - `drawline()`: Draws a line as defines by the first four numbers